taetscher/ICARUS/README.md

 ## ABOUT ICARUS
-ICARUS, as the name so adequatly describes, is an image classification algorithm that detects all-season Roads in digital images.
+ICARUS, as the name so adequatly describes, is an image classification algorithm that detects all-season Roads (ASR) in digital images.

 EXPLAIN CONNECTION TO SUSTAINABILITY AND METAPHOR OF ICARUS HIMSELF WHO FLEW TOO CLOSE TO THE SUN